Cindy McCain: Role in 2020 presidential campaign

 McCain was a member of the advisory board of the Biden-Harris Transition Team, which was helping to plan for the presidential transition of Joe Biden, providing counsel on women's and children's issues.
 She was named to the board in September 2020, when the campaign was still underway.
 Nonetheless, she has said that she is still a registered Republican, intends to stay that way, and hopes that the Republican Party returns to stances that she can once again support.

 In January 2021, McCain was censured by the Maricopa County Republican Party by a 4–1 margin in response to her support for Biden.
 In response, McCain tweeted that she would "continue to support candidates who put country over party and stand for the rule of law."
 Later that month, on a resolution that passed by a wide margin, McCain was censured by the Arizona Republican Party for her support of Biden and for "leftist causes such as gay marriage and growth of the administrative state".
 Making reference to the fact that the state party was in the habit of censuring other members deemed insufficiently conservative, including her husband several years prior, she replied, "It is a high honor to be included in a group of Arizonans who have served our state and our nation so well ... and who, like my late husband John, have been censured by the AZGOP.
 I'll wear this as a badge of honor."

 McCain's account of her life with, and final days of, John McCain was published in April 2021.
-Entitled Stronger: Courage, Hope, and Humor in My Life with John McCain and published by Crown Forum, it also contained material on the struggles she faced in her own life.
+Titled Stronger: Courage, Hope, and Humor in My Life with John McCain and published by Crown Forum, it also contained material on the struggles she faced in her own life.